CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 ## Learning Phase (5 -> 6 Years)

-**Learning the mechanics of TDD is so difficult a coach was needed by me.**.
-I joined two book clubs, JitterTeds, and JB Rainsbergers.
+**Learning the mechanics of TDD is so difficult a coach was needed by me.** I joined two book clubs, JitterTeds, and JB Rainsbergers.
 Ted began reviewing my code and I finally got some feedback on code quality.
 At this point the learning began.
 It took at least half an hour to write a single test, with most tests taking hours to write.
 I worked on getting more test coverage on side projects, and only worked on testing on side projects as it was too much time investment for work code.